 - 1 vanilla bean, scraped or 2 tsp vanilla extract

 - powdered sugar, for dusting

 - ground nutmeg, for sprinkling, optional

-- Preheat oven to 325°F. Lightly grease an 8 x 8-inch square cake pan and line with parchment paper with some extra hanging over the sides to help lift the cake out of the pan.
+- Preheat the oven to 325°F. Lightly grease an 8- x 8-inch baking pan and line with parchment paper with some extra hanging over the sides to help lift the cake out of the pan.

 - Warm the milk in the microwave, about 45-60 seconds on HIGH.
 Add the scraped vanilla bean seeds (if using) and allow them to infuse the milk.

-- Using an electric mixer, whisk egg whites on high speed until soft peaks are formed.
-Transfer to another bowl.
-Set aside.
+- Using a hand mixer, whisk egg whites on high speed until soft peaks are formed.
+Transfer them to another bowl, and set aside.